 thus, the following brackets are identified

-It is important to comment, that the generalized [FJ] brackets obtained from (\ref{55}) agreed with the brackets Dirac (\ref{31a}).
+It is important to comment, that the generalized JT brackets obtained from (\ref{55}) agreed with the brackets Dirac (\ref{31a}).
 In fact, if we make a redefinition of the fields introducing the momenta given by